Kit-p/PickBook/README.md

 - Created `import.py`
 - Created 3 relational tables `reader`, `book`, and `review`
 - Read data from `books.csv` and insert them into the table `book`.

+**`layout.html`**
+This is the template for all other `.html` files.
+It contains basic structure of a HTML page.

+**`success.html`**
+This is the template for all Success messages.
+It displays a simple page with the variable `message`.
+It greets the user with the corresponding variable `username`.

+**`error.html`**
+This is the template for all Error messages.
+It displays a simple page with the variable `message`.
+It describes the error leading to this page.

+**`index.html`**
+This is the default login page.
+It allows user to register or login with username and password.
+It makes `POST` request to url_for('register') or url_for('login').
+It verifies account duplication or invalid credentials by `application.py`.
+*----------Tasks Accomplished----------*
+- Users can register with username and password
+- Users can login with a password